bhoomika16/SEOAutomationLeica/README.md

 3) Change the directory to the path where the project has been cloned

-suppose you have extracted it to c drive in your local machine the a command like below has to be written:
+suppose you have cloned it to c drive in your local machine the a command like below has to be written:

 cd C:\SEOAutomationLeica